sflyranger/multilabel_classification_nns/README.md

 # Multi-label Classification with Dense and Sparse Embeddings

-This repository contains two notebooks that explore the use of **dense embeddings** and **sparse embeddings (TF-IDF)** in a multi-label classification task.
-Both approaches are applied using a multi-layer perceptron (MLP) neural network, and the results are compared to see how each type of embedding impacts performance.
+This repository contains two notebooks that demonstrate the use of **dense embeddings** (using an embedding bag) and **sparse embeddings** (via TF-IDF) for multi-label classification tasks.
+Both approaches are applied using a **multi-layer perceptron (MLP)** neural network to classify text data into multiple categories.
+The results show clear differences in performance between the two embedding strategies, and the comparison provides useful insights into their strengths and limitations.

+## Dataset

+The dataset used in this project comes from a Kaggle competition where the task was to classify questions from **StackExchange** users into different tech domains.
+Since each post could mention multiple tech domains, this is a **multi-label classification** task.
+The domains cover a range of technologies, and each question may be tagged with more than one relevant technology.

+### Dataset highlights:
+- **Source**: Kaggle competition data.
+- **Task**: Classifying questions into multiple tech domains.
+- **Multi-label nature**: Each question can belong to multiple categories, making this an ideal dataset for exploring multi-label classification.

+The goal of this project is to build a model using both **dense embeddings** and **sparse embeddings (TF-IDF)** to classify these questions.
+Along the way, I aim to analyze and compare the performance and benefits of these two embedding strategies in this context.

 ## Notebook: `dense_embeddings_stack_posts_nn`

-In this notebook, I utilize **dense embeddings** for the multi-label classification task.
-Dense embeddings, like Word2Vec or pre-trained embeddings such as BERT, are learned representations that capture **semantic relationships** between words.
-This allows the model to gain a deeper understanding of the context within the text, which typically leads to better performance compared to static, frequency-based embeddings like TF-IDF.
+In this notebook, I use **dense embeddings** with an **embedding bag** layer, which allows the model to learn and adapt word representations as it trains.
+This method helps the model better capture the relationships between words, resulting in improved classification performance.

 ### Key highlights:
-- **Embedding layer**: The model learns or uses pre-trained dense embeddings, allowing for richer representations of the input text.
+- **Embedding Bag Layer**: The model leverages an embedding bag that learns the representations as it goes, making each word’s context more meaningful to the task at hand.
-- **Neural network structure**: A multi-layer perceptron (MLP) with multiple hidden layers, activation functions, batch normalization, and dropout to prevent overfitting.
+- **MLP with Layers**: A multi-layer perceptron (MLP) with layers of fun – hidden layers, ReLU activations, batch normalization (because we love stability), and dropout to keep overfitting at bay.
-- **Model performance**: The model shows significant improvements in both **train** and **validation loss** as it learns from the dense embeddings.
-- **Generalization**: Dense embeddings enable better generalization when applied to unseen data, making this a preferred approach for semantic tasks.
+- **Performance**: With dense embeddings, the model evolves and learns as the training progresses.
+You’ll see improvements in **train and validation loss** as the model gets better at figuring out the semantic relationships in the data.
+- **Generalization**: What makes this approach the best?
+The model can generalize to new data much better, thanks to the dynamic nature of dense embeddings.

 ### Results:
 - **Validation loss and metric curves**: